 In the early days I tested FreeBSD in a VM, using xfce.
-The version of 'make' which was present worked, but since then I have added new tests and I might have made this incompatible with that and related OS's.
+The version of 'make' which was present worked, but since then I have added new tests and I might have made this compatible only with gnu make ('gmake' on BSDs).